schooldanlp6/neofetch-next/README.md

 ### Changelog
 #### 7.2.2
 with the .2 release comes a native rust client. this should improve performance and should clean up this messy code

+for the neofetch legacy not much happend aside from adding asahi
 #### 7.2.1
 Finally added support for Intel Arc Graphics on iGPUs (intel core ultra series) and added dyni
 #### 7.2.0